mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 ------------
 A KMS provider (AWS KMS, Azure Key Vault, GCP KMS, the local provider, or KMIP) is used to decrypt data keys after fetching from the MongoDB Key Vault, and encrypt newly created data keys.
+Refer to KMSProvidersMap_ for the shape of the KMS provider options.

 mongocryptd